-Reconstruction - the period after the end of the Civil War - remains one of the most misunderstood times in US and Southern history.
-Starting in 1865 and continuing for about 12 years, the country wrestled with questions of reconciliation, benefits of citizenship, the role of the federal government, and how to rebuild an economic and social system with about 4 million newly freed slaves.
+Reconstruction—the period after the end of the Civil War—remains one of the most misunderstood times in U.S. and Southern history.
+Starting in 1865 and continuing for about 12 years, the country wrestled with questions of reconciliation, the benefits of citizenship, the role of the federal government and how to rebuild an economic and social system with about four million newly freed slaves.

 South Carolina's only presidential site, the circa-1871 Italian villa-style residence was home to a 14-year-old boy named "Tommy" Woodrow Wilson.
 The house reopened in February 2014 after an extensive rehabilitation.
 As part of that renovation, Historic Columbia worked to tell the story of Columbia in the 1870s, exploring how the city's 9,000 residents - black and white - navigated the changes of Reconstruction.
 It is the only museum in the country devoted solely to the Reconstruction era.
 The house museum shows the Wilson family in the context of what was going on in Columbia during the years after the Civil War.

 What's there: Panel exhibits, interactive technologies and guided tours show visitors about a time when African-Americans in the South first were able to participate in government, start churches and go to school.
 Exhibits include the social and political implications of domestic service, family life and activities by both middle class whites and blacks, and the role of religion in black and white communities.

 Visit: The house museum is open for tours Wednesday - Saturday at 10:30 a.m. and Sunday at 1:30 p.m.
 Tour admission can be purchased at the Gift Shop at Robert Mills, 1616 Blanding St.